 - Translation of documents – varying prices depending on the length of documents

-If your citizenship application is refused, then you won’t be refunded your application costs.
-This means it is important to ensure you send all the correct documents and provide all the information you need to, our expert immigration lawyers can check your documents and help you with your application to give you the best chance of success, so don’t hesitate to contact us now.
+If your British citizenship application is refused, then you won’t be refunded your naturalisation application fees.
+This means it is important to ensure you send all the correct documents and provide all the information you need to.
+Our expert immigration lawyers can check your documents and help you with your application to give you the best chance of success, so don’t hesitate to contact us now.

 If you want to remain in the UK after this time you must apply for an extension of your visa such as a spouse visa extension.
 If you are granted an extension then you will be able to stay in the UK for another 2.5 years.

-After you have submitted your request for British citizenship to the Home Office, you will usually get an answer within 6 months.
+After you have submitted your request to register for UK nationality to the Home Office, you will usually get an answer within 6 months.
 However, it may take longer for the UKVI to process your British citizenship case if you fail to provide adequate supporting documents, or if you made any mistake while completing your forms.

 If your situation changes during your application (for example, if you divorce your partner), you must contact the UKVI as soon as possible.

 What are the residential requirements?

 To qualify for British citizenship by marriage, you must have lived in the UK for at least three years before you submit your application.
 You are also required to meet the residency conditions.
 This means you must not have: